-Adidas has unveiled to the world Loop, its 100% recyclable shoe, an “infinite” shoe that can be completely disassembled and put back into circulation once discarded.
+Adidas has unveiled to the world Loop, its 100% recyclable shoe, an "infinite" shoe that once discarded can be completely disassembled and put back into circulation.

 A shoe that literally lasts an entire life (and beyond).

 The name is eloquent: Loop.
 An infinite circle, which gives a good idea.
-It was created by a special division of Adidas, FutureCraft, which takes care of totally innovating the footwear of the German giant.
+It was created by a special division of Adidas, FutureCraft, which deals with totally innovating the footwear of the German giant.

 Over the years, FutureCraft has introduced 3D printed customizations, online customizations, shoes made with plastic that pollutes the ocean (by the way: here is another way to eliminate it).

-In this case, the Adidas Loop is a shoe that does not end up on a siding when you stop using it, but re-enters the circle and "reincarnates" in other shoes, or other objects, without increasing pollution.
+In this case, the Adidas Loop is a shoe that does not end up on a dead end when you stop using it, but re-enters the circle and "reincarnates" in other shoes, or other objects, without increasing pollution.

 All with one

 The great novelty of Adidas (which in the past has tried to create a recyclable product) lies in having identified a single material with which to make each part of the shoe.